tsogkas/amat/README.md

 - Should I distribute the cost of a disk over the number of its pixels before adding the maximality cost or after?
 = If the disk cost is updated when some of its pixels are covered, then the division should happen BEFORE
     adding the maximality cost.
 Otherwise, if we manage to assign a fixed cost to each disk once in the beginning and then just apply the greedy algorithm, the division could go after adding the maximality cost.

 ### Experiments/Applications
 - For natural images use first a method that sketchifies the image and apply the algorithm on the result.
 See:
 	[1] Image Smoothing via L_0 Gradient Minimization, Xu,Lu,Xu,Jia
 	[2] Structure Extraction from Texture via Relative Total Variation, Xu,Yan,Xia,Jia
+- Then use a learning method to learn from BSDS500 extracted "groundtruth" skeletons which how to combine histogram features for scoring "medialness" of disks.
+For this part however we have to also consider how to locally reconstruct the image.
 - Boundary extraction from the medial axis representation.
 Strength of the boundary may depend on its "depth", where depth is the number of disks the point is covered by.
 - Test performance by examining _recall_ of skeleton points extracted from segments on the BSDS500 and MSCOCO datasets.